Yes! You've come to the right place ‒ Health Navigator NZ is now Healthify He Puna Waiora

 Here are some tips for staying active

-Choose an activity you enjoy, such as walking or swimming, and:
+Choose an activity you enjoy, eg, walking or swimming, and:

-aim for 20–30 minutes of exercise a day.
+• aim for 20 to 30 minutes of exercise a day.

 Before you start a new exercise regime talk to your doctor.
-They may recommend strategies like using a ‘bronchodilator’ inhaler before you exercise to help you breathe easier during exercise.
+They may recommend strategies like using a ‘bronchodilator’ inhaler before you exercise to help you breathe more easily during exercise.
 Read more about home exercises for COPD(external link).
+If you're having trouble exercising because of shortness of breath, talk to your healthcare provider about pulmonary rehabilitation.

 Maintain a healthy weight